 Seven Math Skills Your Child Will Learn in 1st Grade

 Your child is heading to first grade!
 After the year in kindergarten, your first grader will be ready for some amazing growth.
-For many children, first grade is the year that they bloom as readers and mathematicians.
+For many children, grade one is the year that they bloom as readers and mathematicians.
 Get ready to support your child’s mathematical growth by learning about first grade math skills.

 In first grade, you can expect your child to learn about: